vicinity/developer-documentation/README.md

 ## Agency Workflow

-This section lists down some steps are involved, when we work with Digital agencies here at Vicinity.
+This section lists down steps involved when we work with Digital agencies here at Vicinity.

 <details>
   <summary>Technical Plan (Draft)</summary>

 Before any technical tasks are undertaken, we all discuss technical details of the project and draft out a rough technical plan.
-This technical plan will consist of following details,
+This technical plan usually consist of following details,
 - Tech stack
 - Github Repo's, CI/CD
 - 3rd party services (loggly, trackjs, segment.io etc)